-"The President is doing splendidly, and he is out of the woods, if I may ex-press it that way."
-"Yes," chimed in Dr. Wasdin, "and he has plenty of daylight behind him."
-Dr. Mynter said further: "I have never been really optimistic because I don't like to prejudge serious cases, but now I can say to you thay everything in the President's condition warrants the statement that he is on the road to quick recovery."
-Dr. Wasdin said: "I have belleved throughout that the President had a fair chance of recovery.
+"The President is doing splendidly, and he is out of the woods, if I may express it that way."
+"Yes," chimed in Dr. Wasdin, "and he has plenty of daylight behind him.
+Dr. Mynter said further: "I have net-er been really optimistic because I don't like to prejudge serious cases, but now I can say to you that everything in the President's condition warrants the statement that he is on the road to quick recovery.
+Dr. Wasdin said: "I have believed throughout that the President had a fair chance of recovery.
 I now desite to say that the chances against that recovery are very slight.
-His temperature is splendid and his puise is getting normal Dr. McBurney was in high spirits as he walked away from the residence shortly after the other physicians had gone.
-His face was wreathed in smiles "Is the President out of danger?" he was asked by an Associated Press representative.

-resentative: "We believe he is practically out of danger," he replied, measuring his words.
-Then he paused, "Of course," he added, "there are still possibilities in the case and we will know better when a week has gone by But his improvement is so marked, his symptoms are so good, that we feel safe in assuring the public that he will recover.
-Blood polsoning might still de-velop.
-We could not give a guarantee velop. now, but the chances are remote.
-As for peritonitis I consider that the danger from inflammation of the periotonum has passed.
-"Might not an abscess form about the bullet?" he was asked.
-"Yes, of course, the bullet may not be cleaned, but if it does, we can easily locate and remove it."
-"If the President continues to im-prove and his convalescence is not checked, how soon will the secondary operation for the extraction of the bullet be performed?"
-NO SECONDARY OPERATION.
-"Never," replied the surgeon.
-"That Secy.
-Gage to Chairman Tappan.
+His temperature is splendid and his pulse is getting normal Dr. McBurney was in high spirits as he walked away from the residen shortly after the other physicians had one.
+His face was wreathed in smiles.
+"Is the President out of danger?" he gone. was asked by an Associated Press repdanger," he replied, measuring his words.
+Then he paused.
+"Of course," he added, "there are still possibilities in the case and we will know better when a week has some by.
+But his improvement is so marked, his symptoms are so good that we feel safe in assuring the public that he will recover.
+Blood poisoning might still develop.
+We could not give a guarantee now, but the chances are remote.
+As for peritonitis I consider that the danger from inflammation of the periotonum has passed."